-Fair Fair Dates 1.
-Fair Check-in Date & Times June 21st from 9:00 AM- 9:00 PM 2.
-Fair Weigh-In Dates & Times June 21 st from 6:00 PM- 9:00 PM 3.
-County Fair Show Date June 22 nd (after conclusion of Meat Goat Show)
+Fair Dates 1.
+Fair Check-in Date & Times June 20 th from 9:00 AM- 9:00 PM 2.
+Fair Weigh-In Dates & Times June 20 th from 6:00 PM- 9:00 PM 3.
+County Fair Show Date June 21st (after conclusion of Meat Goat Show)

-Release: At the end of the Swine Show on Tuesday, June 25th for non-auction animals until 8AM Wednesday, June 26th.
+Release: The first opportunity for release will be at the end of the Swine Show on Tuesday, June 24th for non-auction animals until 9AM Wednesday, June 25th.
 No animals can leave during the day on Wednesday until after the Large Animal Master Showman competition is complete.
+4-H members who remove livestock early must show as exhibition only the following year and cannot sell in the current year's auction, unless given prior approval from the 4-H Council.